 Beach Scene Terrarium

-Use these instructions to create a unique beach scene terrarium and add a touch of summer to your home all year long.
+Create a New England-inspired beach scene terrarium to add a touch of summer to your home all year long.

 Materials to Make a Beach Scene Terrarium